 Your Cloud ERP provider should enable you to manage access controls globally.
 Across the enterprise, only approved users should have access to data both in the cloud and on-premises systems.
 Centralized identity management with federated SSO and RBAC prevents unauthorized users from accessing business-critical data.
 Identity and Access Management (IAM) Capabilities

 - When users join your company, you have complete control in determining the correct level of access, and revoking that access when it is no longer appropriate.

 - Only users you have approved have access to relevant data – both across clouds and on-premises—with enterprise-wide centralized identity management and federated single sign-on (SSO).

 - Role-based access controls (RBAC) are put into place to allow for segregation of duties (SOD) to help prevent unauthorized access to confidential information.

-- Users see only data that’s related to their job-specific duties.
+- Users see only data that are related to their job-specific duties.
 Administrators configure job roles that map to job functions and data privileges.

-- Additional protection by automating SaaS security monitoring – It combines threat detection, remediation and automated incident response across cloud applications and cloud providers.
+- Additional protection by automating SaaS security monitoring – It combines threat detection, remediation, and automated incident response across applications.

 - The ability to extend Identity Management solutions to cloud applications for hybrid cloud models.